-Depreciation expense is recorded to reflect the amount by which a physical asset, such as machinery and equipment, becomes obsolete during the fiscal period.
+Accounting Tools reports that a depreciation expense is recorded to reflect the amount by which a physical asset, such as machinery and equipment, becomes obsolete during the fiscal period.
+This is done because different kinds of assets do not hold their full value over time.
 It is a non-cash expense that reflects the accrual method of accounting, under which expenses are recorded when they are identifiable and measurable.

 Loss on Disposal of Assets

 When a company sells fixed assets, such as property and equipment, and collects proceeds amounting to less than the asset's book value, a loss on the disposal of assets is recorded as a nonoperating loss on the income statement.
+When it comes to loss on disposal of assets, income statement numbers are not impacted.
 This means that it does not affect the company's operating income or operating margin.
 Also, it is a non-cash expense; the actual cash inflows and outflows associated first with the asset's purchase, followed by the asset's disposal, are accounted for on the cash flow statement as investing cash flows.

 Small companies generally do not record asset disposals every year, and large gains or losses on the disposal of assets are typically treated as nonrecurring items, adjusted out of earnings for analysis purposes.